TeachBooks/Sphinx-TUDelft-theme/README.md

 ## Introduction

 The default theme in JupyterBooks is usually not desired and need to be changed by adding custom stylesheets.
-The **Sphinx-TUDelft-theme** extension provides a simple solution to have a uniform theme across all the TeachBooks that is specific to TU Delft image.
+The **Sphinx-TUDelft-theme** extension provides a simple solution to have a uniform theme across all the books created at Delft University of Technology that matches the TU Delft identity.

 ## What does it do?